What safety measures are in place at The Park?

 Are dogs allowed inside the park?

 Absolutely!
-We just ask you to pick up after your furry friends.
+We just ask that someone in your party tends to and picks up after your furry friends.